someshps/MAE6755_Project1/README.md

 # Study the effect of various fault orientations for a tunnel

 This repository contains the work done for a course project in the course MAE6755 Finite Element Method: Theory and Applications in Mechanics and Multiphysics (Cornell University, Spring 2025).
-The project aims at evaluating **rock mass stability around a circular tunnel** under various stress conditions and fault configurations. u.
+The project aims to study Cavity failure in homogeneous and fractured media.
 The simulations were performed using [MOOSE](https://mooseframework.inl.gov/), and the primary objective was to determine conditions under which the rock yields in **tension or shear**.
 The geometry files were prepared and meshed using the tool gmsh (https://gmsh.info).

 ## Given Information